Farm Aid

-Farm Aid is a benefit concert held nearly every year since 1985 for American farmers.
+Farm Aid is an American benefit concert and non-profit organization founded in 1985 by musicians Willie Nelson, Neil Young, and John Mellencamp.

+The goal of the benefit concert is to provide financial relief to family farmers in the United States, to improve agricultural conditions in soil and water, and to support domestic, locally owned farms as they compete against large-scale agribusiness.
+The concept for a farm benefit was originally proposed by Bob Dylan at Live Aid, which inspired Nelson, Young, and Mellencamp to create what is now Farm Aid.

+Farm Aid is one of the longest-running benefit concerts in the United States, spanning over four decades.

 History

+Willie Nelson at Farm Aid 2010.
+Nelson, who picked cotton and pulled corn as a boy in Abbott, Texas, developed deep sympathies with family farmers and rural communities.

+John Mellencamp in 2009.
+Mellencamp grew up in both Seymour and Bloomington, Indiana.
+His 1985 song "Rain on the Scarecrow" caught the attention of Willie Nelson, who saw the song as an allegory to the plight of farmers.

-On July 13, 1985, before performing "When The Ship Comes In" with Keith Richards and Ron Wood at the Live Aid benefit concert for the 1983–1985 Ethiopian famine, Bob Dylan remarked about family farmers within the United States in danger of losing their farms through mortgage debt, saying to the worldwide audience exceeding one billion people, "I hope that some of the money ... maybe they can just take a little bit of it, maybe ... one or two million, maybe ... and use it, say, to pay the mortgages on some of the farms and, the farmers here, owe to the banks."
+On July 13, 1985, before performing "When the Ship Comes In" with Keith Richards and Ron Wood at the Live Aid benefit concert for the 1983–1985 Ethiopian famine, Bob Dylan remarked about family farmers within the United States in danger of losing their farms through mortgage debt, saying to the worldwide audience exceeding one billion people, "I hope that some of the money ... maybe they can just take a little bit of it, maybe ... one or two million, maybe ... and use it, say, to pay the mortgages on some of the farms and, the farmers here, owe to the banks."
 He is often misquoted, as on Farm Aid's official website, as saying "Wouldn't it be great if we did something for our own farmers right here in America?"

+Neil Young in 2023.
+A Canadian, Young spent much of his "formative" early childhood in rural Ontario, in the town of Omemee.

 Although his comments were heavily criticised, they inspired fellow musicians Willie Nelson, John Mellencamp and Neil Young to organize the Farm Aid benefit concert to raise money for and help family farmers in the United States.
-The first concert was held on September 22, 1985, at the Memorial Stadium in Champaign, Illinois, before a crowd of 80,000 people.
+The first concert was held on September 22, 1985, at Memorial Stadium in Champaign, Illinois, before a crowd of 80,000 people.
 Performers included Bob Dylan, Billy Joel, B.B.
 King, Loretta Lynn, Roy Orbison, and Tom Petty, among others, and raised over $9 million for U.S. family farmers.

 In 2022, Farm Aid sought national recognition for the effort to encourage Americans to buy domestic beef.